 Even though the people of Rwanda experienced horrific violence in the 20th century, they have provided the world with an example of resilience, grace, and continued healing.
-Rwanda is among the safest countries in Africa due to restored peace and security.
-Genocide memorials in Rwanda exist to remember the tragedy, honor the dead, and aim to educate society in order to prevent another occurrence in the future.
+Today, Rwanda is among the safest countries in Africa due to restored peace and security.
+Genocide memorials in Rwanda exist to remember the tragedy, honor the dead, and educate Rwandans and the world to help prevent future violence.

-While we believe it's important to know and understand the history of Rwanda, we ask that you do not discuss the Rwandan genocide with the student you sponsor.
+While we believe it's important to know and understand the history of Rwanda, we ask that you exercise sensitivity by not discussing the Rwandan genocide with the student you sponsor.